 - Purchase compression socks or stockings to wear after the procedure.
 These will help support healthy blood circulation.

 Sclerotherapy procedure has little to no down time which means most people are able to return to their everyday activities immediately.
 Staying active helps reduce the chance of getting clots while keeping in mind to avoid sunlight, hot baths, swimming pools, saunas, and the beach for at least 48 hours after the procedure.
 Sclerotherapy can remove varicose and spider veins, but it cannot prevent new ones from forming.
 Since you can’t do much about family history or age, developing a healthier and active lifestyle can delay or reduce the chances of getting varicose and spider veins, at least for as long as possible.

 Helpful tips to delay or reduce varicose or spider veins

 - Avoid long periods of sitting or standing.
 This makes it harder for the blood to travel in the leg veins against gravity.

 - Wear compression stockings or socks to help keep your veins in the right position.

 - Live a healthy lifestyle to prevent more damage to the veins.

 - Exercise regularly improves your circulation.

 - Sleep on your left side if you’re pregnant to reduce the pressure that is put on the veins in the pelvic area.

 If you are dealing with varicose or spider veins that are uncomfortable and making you feel self-conscious, contact Dr. Corwin Thomas at CT Cardio today.
 His many years of experience reflects how qualified he is to assess your vein problem and formulate a treatment plan.
 He will always have your best interest at heart.
-Call the office at 337-234-3163 to schedule an appointment, or visit the website http://www.ctcardio.com to learn more about the various services they can offer you.
+Call the office at 337-234-3163 to schedule an appointment, or visit our website to learn more about the various services we can offer you.